 - Execute the tool using its dialog box.

 - In the Results window, right-click the result and click Copy as Python snippet.
-You can then paste this snippet into any text editor (or the Python window) and examine the string values of all parameters.
+Paste this snippet into any text editor (or the Python window) and examine the string values of all parameters.

 Data types and scripting objects

 The string syntax of some data types is too complex to use in a script.
-For example, here is the text string for the spatial reference data type that defines an Eckert IV coordinate system:
+For example, the following is the text string for the spatial reference data type that defines an Eckert IV coordinate system:

 PROJCS['World_Eckert_IV', GEOGCS['GCS_WGS_1984', DATUM['D_WGS_1984', SPHEROID['WGS_1984',6378137.0,298.257223563]], PRIMEM['Greenwich',0.0], UNIT['Degree',0.0174532925199433]], PROJECTION['Eckert_IV'], PARAMETER['False_Easting',0.0], PARAMETER['False_Northing',0.0], PARAMETER['Central_Meridian',0.0], UNIT['Meter',1.0]]